joonasy/rebirth/README.md

     yo my [my-new-project-directory]

-or alternatively make a new directory, cd into it and run the generator:
+or make a new directory, cd into it and run the generator:

     mkdir my-new-project && cd $_ && yo my